 Carol Johnson of It’s Baby Time says, “I highly recommend this product to every parent who has a baby.”

 While we really liked the NoseFrida’s ease of use, durability and cleanliness, the price tag is admittedly on the higher side.
-As a second place, cheaper option, we also liked the NeilMed NasaBulb Nose Aspirator, which hovers in price at around $5.
+As a second place, cheaper option, we also liked the NeilMed NasaBulb Nose Aspirator.
 This syringe-style snot sucker is clear, unlike similar hospital issued models, so you can see how much is collected, as well as if the bulb is looking grungy on the inside.
 It’s also BPA and latex free, and the tip screws off so that the pieces can be easily cleaned.
 Basically the style comes down to a matter of preference; if you aren’t fond of the idea of using human suction to get gunk out of baby’s nose, the NeilMed NasaBulb Nose Aspirator is a worthwhile alternative.

-We looked at these models, but didn’t find them to be quite as good as our pick.
+We looked at these baby nasal aspirator models as well, but didn’t find them to be quite as good as our pick.

-Graco NasalClear Nasal Aspirator—s on the higher side price-wise for a nasal aspirator at $18, and we find the noise of buzzing, battery operated suction with tinny-sounding children’s tunes playing over it to be anything but relaxing for both parent and child.
+Graco NasalClear Nasal Aspirator—s on the higher side price-wise for a nasal aspirator, and we find the noise of buzzing, battery operated suction with tinny-sounding children’s tunes playing over it to be anything but relaxing for both parent and child.

 BabyComfy Nose—Similar in idea to the NoseFrida.
 You’re supposed to use a tissue each time as a filter, but we are suspect to the possibility of user error by not placing the tissue in correctly and potentially exposing yourself to whatever illness baby has, or worse, a mouthful of snot.

-Safety 1st Nasal Aspirator—A hospital style bulb that is only $3.
+Safety 1st Nasal Aspirator—A hospital style bulb that is super inexpensive.
 The product gets bad reviews for suction ability.
 Our main concern with this style is how difficult it is to clean Plus, there’s no way to see snot accumulation inside the bulb (or even mold, as we’ve heard stories of with this style aspirator).

 Boogie Bulb—This one pulls open so you can get in and scrub any gunk out.
 At $15, it’s on the pricey side considering it’s really just a screw open version of the free hospital aspirator.

-Green Sprouts Nasal Aspirator—This unit has a cap to keep the tip covered and free of germs, but the syringe bulb, which goes for around $7, is recognized by a number of reviewers as way too small, even for the miniscule nostrils of an infant.
+Green Sprouts Nasal Aspirator—This unit has a cap to keep the tip covered and free of germs, but the syringe bulb, is recognized by a number of reviewers as way too small, even for the miniscule nostrils of an infant.